mkroman/blur/README.md

 ------------
   1. When Blur is connected through a secure network it tends to block a long time before it starts processing some data; this can cause it to time out.
-  2. There are quite a lot of name collisions in Blur: for instance, in scripts there is a reference to the main client, which is a class variable defined in that script, named `@client`.